akkisagiraju/akkisagiraju.github.io/content/blogs/004-new-life-into-my-old-phone/index.md

 date: 2022-05-14
 ---

-Earlier this year, I felt I needed to upgrade my phone (OnePlus 6) mainly due to its degraded battery and the performance hit it caused.
+Earlier this year, I felt I needed to upgrade my phone (OnePlus 6) mainly due to its degraded battery and the performance hit that caused.
 I bought it in 2018 and it had served me well in all those years.

 I started looking for options.
 My main requirement was clean software experience.
 That eliminated a lot of choices in the Android world and iOS was my last option.
 But I almost pulled the trigger on an iPhone 13 before I realized my current phone was still fast enough to do almost everything I need it for, which are: